 - Organization mail services

 - Eligibility to obtain a student organization e-mail address from OIT.

 - Obtain a web presence through the mySOURCE organization management portal, which also serves as a historical documentation vehicle for organization history.

 - Eligibility to apply for SGA Financial Affairs Committee (FAC) funding in accordance with University procedures and regulations.

 - Eligibility to register on-campus events utilizing the Online Event Planning Process.

 - Computer and Copier Use in The SOURCE.

 - Opportunity to participate in Fall & Spring “Get On Board Day.”

 - Access to mySOURCE online organization management system and inclusion in the Student Organization Directory (whether online or print format).

 - Access to consultation with Office of Student Involvement professional staff on organizational issues (e.g., conflict resolution, retreats, officer transition, etc.).

-- Free advertising of programs/activities in the Ferguson Student Center in approved locations and other campus locations where applicable (e.g., chalking, bulletin boards, etc. ).
+- Free advertising of programs/activities in the UA Student Center in approved locations and other campus locations where applicable (e.g., chalking, bulletin boards, etc. ).

 - Opportunity for recognition through the SAL Awards Banquet.